madhavmishra05/WorkFlow/README.md

 npm install
 npm start
 ```
+🧪 Testing
+Manual testing for UI
+API testing using Postman

+🌟 Conclusion
+Workflow provides a modern and efficient solution for recruitment.
+It improves the hiring experience by combining all functionalities into one platform and has strong potential for future scalability.

 📄 License
 This project is developed for educational purposes and can be modified or extended.